three elephants

 The Columbus Zoo and Aquarium is eagerly preparing for not just one, but TWO baby Asian elephants to arrive this year—one this summer and another later in the year.
 This marks the first time in our history that two elephant moms are expecting at the same time, and we couldn’t be more excited!

-Stay tuned for weekly updates leading up to the first birth—this is a journey you won’t want to miss!
+Bookmark this page for updates leading up to the first birth—this is a journey you won’t want to miss!

 Why It's Important